 DMARC requires at least one of the previous two methods to be implemented.
 It certainly won’t hurt to have all three set up for better credibility and protection from cybercriminals.

 Another thing worth setting up for any email campaign you’re planning to send is a double opt-in.
 Typically it means that after a user signs up to receive your emails, they need to head over to their inbox and confirm the intent.

 While adding a plain functionality doesn’t affect your deliverability, it affects the quality of your mailing list, the number of bounces, and spam reports.
 While it might be tempting to automatically subscribe people to a newsletter when they register for an event or open an account, you’ll get better results long-term if you explicitly ask them for consent.
 Doing so also keeps you compliant with the law.

 Check feedback loops (and make use of them)

 Nearly all major ISPs give you access to feedback loops.
 These are not some secret channels that users use to give you valuable feedback about your product.
 These are these simple surveys that users are asked to fill when they unsubscribe from a mailing list and can provide lots of valuable data.
-Users complain about getting too many emails?
+Do users complain about getting too many emails?
 Try decreasing your volume a little bit.
-They claim they never signed up to your list in the first place?
-Double check if you’re sending your campaign to the right audience.
+Do they claim they never signed up to your list in the first place?
+Double-check if you’re sending your campaign to the right audience.